Back to Blog

 • Besides leaving an unsatisfactory review, there’s not much else you can do if you’re not satisfied with the service

-Bottom line: Fiverr can be a hit-and-miss, as the entirety of the experience rests on the off chance to find a freelancer that is qualified enough to complete the entirety of your task from beginning to end.
+Bottom line: Fiverr can be a hit-and-miss, as the entirety of the experience rests on the off chance of finding a freelancer who is qualified enough to complete the entirety of your task from beginning to end.
 That is, without any major hiccups.

-It’s a good site if you have and can invest the extra time in finding a person who can get the job done.
+It’s a good site if you have the time and can invest in finding someone who can get the job done.

 Upwork

-Currently, Upwork is the largest online freelance marketplace in the world, having more than 18 million freelancers in a variety of different industries and professions.
+Currently, Upwork is the largest online freelance marketplace in the world, with more than 18 million freelancers across a variety of industries and professions.

 Upwork works differently compared to Fiverr.
-On Upwork, employers are able to post their job/project descriptions, and then the freelancers bid on the posts offering their services to the employer.
+On Upwork, employers can post job/project descriptions, and freelancers bid on the posts, offering their services to employers.

-In a sense, the freelancers are the ones that compete against each other, and the employer is the one who picks the best professional for their tasks.
+In a sense, freelancers compete with one another, and the employer chooses the best professional for the task.

 In my personal experience working on Upwork, I’ve been on both ends of the hiring side with some mixed success over the years.

-As a freelancer, I’ve been able to bid and win lots of medium to high-paying projects (in relative terms), but the competition for each one was as fierce as it gets.
+As a freelancer, I’ve been able to bid on and win many medium- to high-paying projects (in relative terms), but the competition for each one has been as fierce as it gets.

-As part of a hiring account, I’ve mostly had positive experiences and have found truly talented professionals who’ve gone above and beyond the job description to deliver the best service in the agreed turnaround time.
+As part of a hiring account, I’ve had mostly positive experiences and have found truly talented professionals who’ve gone above and beyond the job description to deliver the best service within the agreed turnaround time.

 How to hire on Upwork: